wpeka/wpadcenter/README.txt

 == Adblock Detection ==

-This feature lets you detect visitors with an ad-blocker on their browser; this helps you request the visitor to disable the adblocker.
-This ensures that all your ads are displayed, which leads to an immediate improvement in your ad click rate.
+Automatically detect visitors who have enabled an ad-blocker.
+Send a request to such users to disable their ad-blocker to support your site.

 == Rotating Ad Group ==

 Rotate ad groups as per a predefined schedule, to combat ad blindness.
 You can display rotating ad groups using Gutenberg Blocks, Shortcodes, Elementor, or WordPress Widgets.

 == Customer Support ==